int128/kubernetes-dashboard-proxy/README.md

 `proxy.oidc.redirectURL` | Redirect URL.
 This may be same to the external URL in most cases. | (mandatory) `proxy.cookieEncryptionKey` | Encryption key to store a session to a browser cookie.
 This should be 16 or 32 bytes string. | 32 bytes random string
 `proxy.upstreamURL` | Kubernetes Dashboard service URL. | `https://kubernetes-dashboard.kube-system.svc.cluster.local`.
-`ingress.enabled` | Enable ingress controller resource. | `false`
-`ingress.hosts` | Hostnames | `[]`
+`proxy.enableAuthorizationHeader` | Add the authorization header to the proxy request. | `true` `proxy.enableAuthorizationCookies` | Add the authorization cookies to the uptream proxy request. | `false` `ingress.enabled` | Enable ingress controller resource. | `false` `ingress.hosts` | Hostnames | `[]`
 `resources.limits` | Pod resource limits. | `{}`